macieklad/monoplate/README.md

 # [WiP] Production ready javascript monorepo starter

 Monoplate is a ready to clone, opinionated template for starting a javascript monorepo.
-You can repurpose it for your own needs, but it focuses on giving you a good starting point for general application development.
+It comes with structures and presets for general application development.
+Go from cloning to coding in minutes.
+Best practices (hopefully) included!

 Powered by:

+- Node.js
+- Pnpm
 - Turborepo
 - Pnpm workspaces
 - Vite